-The gravestone records members of John Cockle’s family in Trimley St. Martin Churchyard.
+The headstone records members of John Cockle’s family in Trimley St. Martin Churchyard.
+(Entrance to a vault.)

 Some weeks ago, I was reading a newspaper, ‘The Suffolk Chronicle’, for 17th May 1817.
 A small report containing the skimpiest of information caught my eye: